AriFordsham/GHCWiki/records/type-punning-declared-overloaded-record-fields.md

 - Possible **downside:** for non-`sharing` fields, what's the risk there's already a Type with the same name (upshifted) and that the name is an 'accidental' clash?

 > >
-> > It is an error to be `sharing` a record field without there being a same-named type in scope.
+> > It is an error to be `sharing` a record field without there being a same-named Type in scope.
 The desugar for the data decl would create the instance to use the Type, but then the instance would fail.

 To generate the correct field selector function, there is to be a new deriving class; and for record decls a shorthand: